DercilioFontes/linux/README.md

 - To access another directory in the stack, call `pushd` with a numeric argument preceded by a plus sign (`pushd +2`).
 The directories in the stack are numbered starting with the top directory, which is number 0.

 - To remove a directory from the stack, use the `popd` (*pop d*irectory) builtin.
 Without an argument, the top directory is removed.
 To remove another directory than the top, use `popd` with a numeric argument (`popd +1`).

+### Processes

+- A _process_ is the execution of a command by Linux.
+The shell that starts up is a process.
+Whenever you give the name of a Linux utility on the command line, a process is initiated.
+A process is not started when you run a shell builtin such as `cd` from the command line or within a script.

+- Linux assigns a unique process identification (PID) number at the inception of each process.

+- Like the file structure, the process structure is hierarchical.
+It has parents, children, and even a _root_.
+A parent process _forks_ (or _spawns_) a child process, which in turn can fork other processes.

+- _Fork_ is the name of an operating system routine, or _system call_, that creates a new process.

+- `init` is the first process that holds the same position in the the process structure as the root directory.
+It is the ancestor of all processes.
+If there are terminals attached to the system, it forks a _getty_ process for each terminal, that waits until a user starts to log in.
+The action of logging in transforms the _getty_ process into a _login_ process, and finally into the user's shell process.

+- While a child process is executing, the parent process _sleeps_.
+While a process is sleeping, it does not use any computer time.
+When the child process finishes, it dies.
+The parent process wakes up.

+- When you request that the shell run a process in the background by ending a command with an ampersand (`&`), the shell forks a child process without going to sleep and without waiting for the child process to run to completion.

+- Within a given process you can declare, initialize, read, and change variables.
+By default however, a variable is local to a process.
+When a process forks a child process, the parent process does not automatically pass the value of a variable to the child.
+You can make the value of a variable available to child processes by using the `export` builtin.